Qiskit/qiskit-metapackage/docs/qc_intro.rst

 only be found in the states 0 and 1, a quantum bit, or qubit, can represent the values 0 and 1, or linear combinations of both.
-These linear combinations are known as **superpositions** (or superposition states) and allow for representing, and processing, exponentially many logical states at once.
+These linear combinations are known as **superpositions** (or superposition states) and allow for representing, and processing, exponentially many logical states at simultaneously.

 To see how this resource is utilized in quantum computation we first turn toward a classical
 analog: noise cancellation.
-Noise cancellation, as done in noise cancelling headphones for example, is performed by utilizing the principle of superposition and interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of :math:`\pi` (or any other odd integer of :math:`\pi`).
+Noise cancellation, as done in noise cancelling headphones for example, is performed by employing the principle of superposition along with interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of :math:`\pi` (or any other odd integer of :math:`\pi`).